Passengers Dealt Blow in Loss Against Cruise Ship Company for Coronavirus Case

+Many of the cruise ship passenger coronavirus cases were dismissed.
+But, can you sue if you caught coronavirus on a cruise ship?
 Although the passengers seemed to have made a viable argument that they were placed in immediate risk of physical harm by the cruise ship company’s actions, the Court disagreed, and dismissed the case because there was no manifestation of any type of symptoms.
 The Court said it would open a flood gate of trivial lawsuits if the Court allowed the case to move forward.

 The case involved six Plaintiffs who were among the approximately one hundred passengers who have filed nearly identical suits against Princess Cruise Lines, each seeking over a million dollars in compensatory damages for emotional distress caused by boarding the Grand Princess vessel in San Francisco, California on February 21, 2020 after the coronavirus warnings had surfaced.
-The case that was dismissed is handled by a Florida Personal Injury Lawyer, Debi F. Chalik.
+The case that was dismissed is handled by Florida Personal Injury Lawyer Debi F. Chalik.
 Princess Cruise Lines is represented by Jeffrey Maltzman of Maltzman & Partners, P.A.
 It is not clear whether any appeal will be taken from the decision dismissing the lawsuits.

 Coronavirus and the Future of the Cruise Ship Industry